genesys-samples/Architect_IVR_Data-Actions/content/020-Getting-Started/20_Variables.md

 ![image](/images/scriptcustomvariable.PNG)

-We will add 1 more string variables with no direction set (leave outbound and inbound set to no) -
+We will add 2 more string variables with no direction set (leave outbound and inbound set to no) -
   * CaseStatus
+  * successresponse

 When you're done, you should have a list that looks like this -